alschube/gnss-navigation-status/README.md

 ## Installation guide (Backend)

+If you need help with setting up your raspberry pi for the first time, please check out this [tutorial](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)

-Follow these steps to set up the backend on your raspberry pi.
+Once your raspberry pi is ready, follow these steps to set up the backend.

 ### __1. Cloning the Repository__